TykTechnologies/tyk-demo/README.md

 If the message repeats without moving on then the service being tested is experiencing a problem.
 In this situation you should:

-- check for error messages in the container logs of the service being tested
+- Check for error messages in the container logs of the service being tested.
-- ensure Docker has sufficient resources to run the deployment (particularly when combining multiple deployments together)
+- Ensure Docker has sufficient resources to run the deployment.
+The standard `tyk` deployment should be ok with just 1GB RAM, but it is recommended to make more RAM available (2GB+) when combining multiple deployments together.

 These steps will help you diagnose the source of the problem.